Average annual RN turnover over the last 12 months is 16.2% versus 18.9% during the same time a year earlier

-For employees with up to 18 months tenure, the YoY trend is similar, with only slight net improvements (see the top two lines in the graph below).
+For employees with up to 18 months tenure, the YoY trend has improved over the last year but inconsistently (see the top two lines in the graph below).

-When looking at the same chart for RNs with 18 months or more of tenure, turnover has been flat the last 12 months, while there was a clear improvement in turnover a year earlier (the dashed blue line decreases substantially).
-In other words, improvements were made and maintained in this cohort (see the bottom two lines in the graph below).
+When looking at the same chart for RNs with 18 months or more of tenure, turnover has been flat the last 12 months, turnover has improved and those improvements have been consistently sustained over the last 12 months (see the bottom two lines in the graph below).